gitops-cp4d/non-olm-cp4d-gitops/readme.md

 2. Edit the root `values.yaml` to customize namespaces, storage classes, and other parameters.
 If you are using a [Techzone environment](https://techzone.ibm.com/collection/tech-zone-certified-base-images/journey-base-open-shift), most parameters can be left as default.

 3. Edit the root `kustomization.yaml` as needed.
 You can enable or disable any cartridge module by commenting or uncommenting its resource.
+It is recommended to disable all cartridges at first.
+Only enable (uncomment) the 3-cartridge resources in `kustomization.yaml` after Software Hub installation is completed and both `1-cluster-scope/` and `2-namespace-scope/` resources have been successfully reconciled.

-4. Run the bootstrap script:
+4. Run the bootstrap script (only required for the first time setup):
     ```
     ./0-bootstrap/bootstrap.sh
     ```